LittleMikeDev/gradle-java-template/README.md

 - Jacoco code coverage reports
 - Travis-CI ready (just enable the repository in Travis-CI)
 - Code coverage reports uploaded to http://codecov.io (when Travis-CI build enabled)
+- Simplified publishing (Publishing to Maven local by default)

 Usage
 =====

 1. Clone the repo
+2. Rename folder to new project name
-2. Run ./setup.sh (this will leave you with a repo with a single initial commit)
+3. Run ./setup.sh (this will leave you with a repo with a single initial commit)